 13 Year Old Single Malt Irish Whiskey

 Our branding reflects our maritime heritage and in particular the history of Seine Boat Fishing and Racing in Portmagee.
-Every label of Portmagee Whiskey carries a woodcutting of a Portmagee Seine Boat and thirteen man crew which we commissioned form Irish artist Brian Gallagher on the advice of our brilliant label designer Gillian Murphy.
+Every label of Portmagee Whiskey carries a woodcutting of a Portmagee Seine Boat and thirteen-man crew which we commissioned form Irish artist Brian Gallagher on the advice of our brilliant label designer Gillian Murphy.

-We found a really terrific 12 year old Irish Single Malt in the GND bonded warehouses, which similar to our single grain find, we brought up one more year in age to 13 years in homage to our Seine Boat heritage.
-Although our whiskey is a blend of 9 year old and 13 year old Irish Whiskeys, the convention in whiskey is that aged whiskey may only be referred to in name by the youngest whiskey in the blend.
+We found a really terrific 12-year-old Irish Single Malt in the GND bonded warehouses, which similar to our single grain find, we brought up one more year in age to 13 years in homage to our Seine Boat heritage.
+Although our whiskey is a blend of 9-year-old and 13-year-old Irish Whiskeys, the convention in whiskey is that aged whiskey may only be referred to in name by the youngest whiskey in the blend.
 Portmagee 9 was born.

-Blending Portmagee 9
+Blending and Marrying Portmagee 9 Irish Whiskey

 Barbados Rum Cask Finish